Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

    * Numbers at age per species in the discards

 ### Plain text files
-these files can contains a simplified or aggregate version of the information contained in the NetCDF Files or and specific output.
+These files can contains a simplified or aggregate version of the information contained in the NetCDF Files or and specific output.
 ##### Biologically relevant output:
 *  **BiomIndx.txt**